Department of Agriculture

 The FDA has no published action levels or use restrictions for crops with zero to 2.0 parts per million (ppm) of Fumonisin.
 Therefore, crop insurance policy provisions do not provide quality adjustments for levels below 2.1 ppm.

-- What to do
+What to do

-- Harvest the grain;
+• Harvest the grain;

-- Put the grain in storage; or
+• Put the grain in storage; or

-- Deliver it for sale.
+• Deliver it for sale.

-Your insurance provider will:
+Your approved insurance provider (AIP) will:

-- Take samples for testing; and
+• Take samples for testing; and

-- Submit them to an approved Fumonisin testing facility.
+• Submit them to an approved Fumonisin testing facility.

-- Cumulative or blended samples are allowed by unit in accordance with procedures.
+• Cumulative or blended samples are allowed by unit in accordance with procedures.

-- Criteria for Approved Testing Facilities
+Criteria for Approved Testing Facilities

-Contact your agent or refer to the applicable Special Provisions for the most current policy on testing.
+Contact your agent or refer to the applicable Special Provisions (SP) for the most current policy on testing.

 Testing facilities meeting the criteria below can be considered “approved testing facilities” for crop insurance:

-- An approved testing facility must be able to perform quantitative tests on grain, itemizing results in parts per million (for Fumonisin) and parts per billion (for Aflatoxin).
-Test kits used must be certified by the USDA Grain Inspection, Packers and Stockyards Administration (GIPSA);
+• An approved testing facility must be able to perform quantitative tests on grain, itemizing results in parts per million (for Fumonisin) and parts per

-- The facility must be a recognized commercial, government, or university testing lab that uses industry recognized sample sizes, equipment, and procedures for testing Fumonisin;
+• The facility must be a recognized commercial, government, or university testing lab that uses industry recognized sample sizes, equipment, and procedures for testing Fumonisin;

-- The facility must be a disinterested testing facility; and
+• The facility must be a disinterested testing facility; and

-- The facility must not be involved in buying or selling the type of grain that is being tested.
+• The facility must not be involved in buying or selling the type of grain that is being tested.

 Because Fumonisin under some conditions (high moisture) can worsen in storage, Fumonisin losses are only insurable if:

-- The grain is tested at an approved testing facility before being moved into commercial or on-farm storage; or
+• The grain is tested at an approved testing facility before being moved into commercial or on-farm storage; or

-- Your AIP asks you to leave representative sample areas of the unharvested crop for the purpose of taking samples for testing.
+• Your AIP asks you to leave representative sample areas of the unharvested crop for the purpose of taking samples for testing.

 Losses not covered under the crop insurance policy include:

-- Losses due to an increase in the Fumonisin level while in farm or commercial storage; and
+• Losses due to an increase in the Fumonisin level while in farm or commercial storage; and

-- Losses that cannot be determined because proper testing was not completed.
+• Losses that cannot be determined because proper testing was not completed.

 The FDA, or another government agency, may require the destruction of crops with a Fumonisin level more than 100 ppm.
 If you destroy the crop in an acceptable manner, you will be paid a full loss.
 Contact your AIP about acceptable ways to destroy your crop before doing so.

-- Quality Adjustment
+Quality Adjustment

 If the crop qualifies for quality adjustment (test results are 2.1 ppm and above), the Quality Adjustment Factor (QAF) will be based on the actual Reduction In Value (RIV) if:

-- The RIV is due to an allowable quality deficiency;
+• The RIV is due to an allowable quality deficiency;

-- You deliver and sell your crop to a buyer directly from the field; or
+• You deliver and sell your crop to a buyer directly from the field; or

-- Questions
+Questions

 If you are concerned about placing Fumonisin-infected grain in storage or about efforts to reduce the spread of Fumonisin within grain storage facilities, you should contact your AIP or local agricultural experts.

-- Loss Example – Sold Production
+Loss Examples – Sold Production

 Assume you have harvested 1,000 bushels of corn.
 You delivered the crop to the elevator and it contains 30.0 ppm of Fumonisin.
 The elevator buys your crop for $2.50 and the local market price (LMP) on that day is $3.50.
 Your RIV would be calculated by using the LMP minus the price you received for your crop.
 Your Discount Factor (DF) is calculated by dividing your RIV by the local market price, resulting in a QAF that will reduce the production to count (PTC).